scoskey/boisemathcircles.org/bmc-sessions/_posts/2015-04-18-hyperbolic.md

 * When drawing a triangle, many students noticed that even though they tried to make the third side hit the other two, it would diverge.
 This means there are many lines parallel to a given one through any point!
 (That is, Euclid's parallel postulate doesn't hold.)
 * Some participants observed that the larger a triangle they drew, the smaller the interior angle sum.
 In hyperbolic space, non-congruent triangles are automatically non-similar!

 This activity was borrowed from Frank Sottile.
-Check it out <a href="http://www.math.tamu.edu/~frank.sottile/research/subject/stories/hyperbolic_football/index.html">here</a>!
+Check it out! <a href="http://www.math.tamu.edu/~frank.sottile/research/subject/stories/hyperbolic_football/index.html">Frank Sottile's hyperbolic activity</a>